 Product launch is the most critical and vulnerable point of the product development process.
 Unfortunately, a lot of companies don't understand the importance of product launch.
 And they end up with product failures as a result.
 Business-to-business (B2B) companies in particular are guilty of this.
 They will often spend millions developing a new product - and then ignore or skip the importance of a formal product launch process - which leaves them with big R&D expenses, and little new revenue to show for it.

 That's bad for business, because the way a product launches has a major impact on whether it succeeds or fails.
 In many cases, the product launch is just as important as the product itself.
-A poor product launch will leave customers confused or totally uninformed, which results in low sales and ROI.
+A poor product launch will leave customers confused or totally uninformed, which results in low sales.
 On the other hand, a successful product launch will produce new and happy customers, more sales and a better bottom line.

 Here's how to give your product launch the importance it deserves.
 Follow these 6 steps to success.